Creator: Judy Garland

 - Suppressed Mammaries: Infamously, to make her look younger for her role as Dorothy Gale.

-- World War II: She played a Glamorous Wartime Singer in For Me and My Gal.
+- World War II: She played a Glamorous Wartime Singer in For Me and My Gal (which is set in World War I).